dedis/d-voting/README.md

 ## Smart contract

 A smart contract is a piece of code that runs on a blockchain.
-It defines a set of operations that act on a global state (think of it as database) and can be triggered with transactions.
+It defines a set of operations that act on a global state (think of it as a database) and can be triggered with transactions.
 What makes a smart contract special is that its executions depends on a consensus among blockchain nodes where operations are successful only if a consensus is reached.
 Additionally, transactions and their